 Around the same time, Dr. Henderson and his wife, already members of the NAACP in Washington, DC, wrote a letter to W.E.B.
 Du Bois asking to start a local chapter of the organization, even though no rural branches existed at that point in time.
 They were given permission to work as a standing committee at first, but by 1918 were granted a charter to operate as the first rural branch of the NAACP, with Joseph Tinner as President and Dr. Henderson as secretary.

 Image courtesy of NOVA Parks

 Today, you can visit the Tinner Hill Historic Park, which was established on the site of what was home to Joseph and Elizabeth Tinner.
 The park has interpretive signage, a picnic pavilion, and is home to the Zig Zag Monument, a sculpture that follows the original location of the segregation line.
 The park is open for walking/self-guided tours from dawn to dusk.
-Please use proper social distancing protocols when hiking/walking.
 The park was made possible through a cooperative partnership between the City of Falls Church, NOVA Parks, Fairfax County, and the Tinner Hill Heritage Foundation.

 Tinner Hill Music Festival